magalhini/open-type-playground/README.md

-# open-type-playground
+# Open Type playground
 A playground for Open Type experiments with CSS.
+A follow up demo to [this blog post](http://blog.ricardofilipe.com) about OpenType features.

+A working demo can be [found here](open-type.surge.sh).

+### Locally

+You can run these examples locally, but please note that the custom typefaces won't be available under any other domain.

+`npm install`
+`npm start`

+Alternatively, launch the `index.html` manually.